dotnet/docs-aspire/docs/whats-new/preview-5.md

 ---
 title: .NET Aspire preview 5
-description: .NET Aspire preview 5 is now available and includes many improvements and new capabilities ms.date: 04/05/2024
+description: .NET Aspire preview 5 is now available and includes many improvements and new capabilities. ms.date: 04/08/2024
 ---

 # .NET Aspire preview 5

+.NET Aspire preview 5 introduces breaking changes to the application model and packaging.
+This release includes many improvements and new capabilities.
+The following sections provide an overview of the changes in preview 5.

+The .NET Aspire preview 5 version is `8.0.0-preview.5.24201.12`.

 ## Packaging changes